uchecyril500/Java-2/README.md

-# This is the 2nd Javascript Assignment - Arrays
+# This is the 3rd Javascript Assignment - Switch